E-class lifeboat

 The E-class lifeboat forms part of the RNLI fleet in the United Kingdom, operating exclusively in the tidal reach of the River Thames in London.
-The class was introduced in 2002 to serve the tidal reach of the River Thames, which had not previously been covered by an RNLI rescue service, as a result of a much delayed enquiry into the Marchioness disaster in 1989, in which 51 people died.
-The enquiry criticised the lack of a rescue service for the tidal Thames, and the UK government asked the Maritime and Coastguard Agency, the Port of London Authority and the RNLI to work together to set up a dedicated Search and Rescue service for this stretch of the river.
+The class was introduced in 2002 to serve the tidal reach of the River Thames, which had not previously been covered by an RNLI rescue service, as a result of a much delayed inquiry into the Marchioness disaster in 1989, in which 51 people died.
+The inquiry criticised the lack of a rescue service for the tidal Thames, and the UK government asked the Maritime and Coastguard Agency, the Port of London Authority and the RNLI to work together to set up a dedicated Search and Rescue service for this stretch of the river.

-There are two different versions of the E-class, described as the mark I and mark II.
-The original intention was that the mark II boats would replace the mark Is, but building of the last two mark Is has been put on hold and there are currently two mark Is and three mark IIs in use, split between Chiswick Lifeboat Station to the west of central London, and Tower Lifeboat Station at Victoria Embankment in central London.
-An E-class boat also originally operated from Gravesend Lifeboat Station to the east of London, but it proved less suitable for the more estuarine conditions found there and was replaced in 2009 with an Atlantic 85.
+There are three different versions of the E-class, described as the Mark I, Mark II and Mark III.
+Mark I boats operated from 2002, but their service came to an end with the retirement of Legacy in 2021.

+As of December 2023, there are 4 boats in service, three Mark II's, and a Mk III, split between Chiswick Lifeboat Station to the west of central London, and Tower Lifeboat Station at Victoria Embankment in central London.

+An E-class boat also originally operated from Gravesend Lifeboat Station to the east of London, but it proved less suitable for the more estuarine conditions found there, and was replaced in 2008 with an Atlantic 85, B-827 Olive Laura Deane II.

-Both versions of the E-class carry a variety of rescue equipment including marine VHF radios, a first aid kit, an emergency defibrillator, a GPS navigation system, night vision equipment, a self-righting system, a radar interrogator, towing equipment, and lighting equipment.
+All versions of the E-class carry a variety of rescue equipment including marine VHF radios, a first aid kit, an emergency defibrillator, a GPS navigation system, night vision equipment, a self-righting system, a radar interrogator, towing equipment, and lighting equipment.

+A 4th type, a Valiant RIB, bearing no relationship to the Thames boats, was designated E-01 in 2001, and stationed at Enniskillen (Lower) in Northern Ireland between 2001 and 2003.

 Mark I

-The mark I boat was an off the shelf design built by Tiger Marine.
+The Mark I boat was an off the shelf design built by Tiger Marine.
 It is made of an aluminium alloy with a closed cell polythene foam collar, and is powered by two Steyr marine diesel engines delivering 240 hp each at 4,100rpm and driving Hamilton waterjets.
 This combination gives the boats a maximum speed of 33 kn and the extreme maneuverability which is essential to enable crews to reach casualties in the fast flowing river.

 The boat is 9 m long, has a beam of 2.94 m, a draft of 0.64 m, a displacement of 3.86 tonnes, and carries three crew.
 The maximum endurance at full speed is 4 hours.